AhmedIbrahim226/smart-django-celery-quiz/README.md

   celery used to create bg task to calculate theory question, websocket used to send the startdate countdown of quiz.**
 - **Login**, **Add quiz**, **Solve quiz**, **Add students**, **View reports**

-- **Theory questions calculated in lowest percentage of similatry meaning, we can increase the similatry. thats mean student must answer very close answer to correct answer of theory question.**
+- **Theory questions calculated in lowest percentage of similarty meaning, we can increase the similarty. thats mean student must answer very close answer to correct answer of theory question.**

 ----